inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 Well, try to write the tests first, but we don't thrash you if you don't.
 TDD is cool but not easy to use everywhere.
 So our development cycle depends on the hackers not on some kind of protocol nobody likes to use :)

+But keep in mind that changing a lot of code is very much easier if you have working unittests.
+So please also check and debug your unittests if you're not sure that they test what they should test.

+As unittests often can be used as a reference about what's possible (as they test all edge-cases) try to make them easy to read and document them as much as possible.

 Documentation